 As soon as we checked in to the motel room I would be jumping up and down tugging on my dad’s shirt excited to go.
 I really wanted to be old enough to walk to the arcade by myself since Mom and Dad always had to rest before we could go since they had to take turns driving the way down.

 My dad loves to fish so some years we would take a boat and other times we would just fish by the shore and off the docks.
 I did not like fishing.
 I found it boring and taking a fish off the hook was gross.
 Dad would bribe me with more quarters if I went fishing with him.
 Mom did the same when she wanted to spend the day shopping in the tacky tourist shops that were all over the area.

 On the days my dad would take me to the arcade it made all the shopping and fishing trips worth it.
 As soon as I walked in I hit a sound wall of beeps blips and chirps.
 The arcade was split pretty evenly with pinball taking up one wall and video games taking up the other with a mixture of carney games bridging the gap between the two.

 I never questioned how my dad always had quarters.
 My kid thinking was that Dads always have money.
 Really it was because he could play on one quarter for a long time winning free play after free play.
 I remember sometimes coming back to see my dad and finding crowds gathered around him watching him play.
-I would stop and watch along with them but as soon as I saw a guy leave the machine I wanted to play I would go running back.
-I never achieved immortality at the games but I bet people remember my dad.
+Naturally, I would stop and watch along with them, but as soon as I saw a guy leave the machine I wanted to play I would go running back.
+I never achieved a high score or attracted a crowd when I played games, but I bet people remember my dad.